rnielikki/Patapon-Info/pac/_build/md/getdamagedeadflag.md

 # getDamageDeadFlag

-Checks if the target is dead.
+Checks if the target is dead, either direct damage taking or not.

 ## Code Information